Probate Q&A Series

 2. Gather Evidence.
 Compile bank statements, investment reports, emails, or other records showing misappropriation or poor management.

 3. Prepare and File a Petition.
-File a petition in the Superior Court in the county where the trust is administered or where the trustee lives.
+File a petition with the clerk of superior court in the county where the trust has its principal place of administration.

 4. Provide Notice.
 Serve all interested parties, including beneficiaries, the trustee, and any co-trustees, with a copy of the petition.